Mariia Pinchuk: 2021–22 season: War refugees

 Pinchuk and Pogorielov made their Junior Grand Prix debut, coming ninth at the 2022 JGP Slovakia and sixth at the 2022 JGP Poland.
 They won their first international gold medal at the Open d'Andorra, and silver medals at both the Santa Claus Cup and the Victor Petrenko Cup, collecting their second Ukrainian junior title as well.

 Pinchuk and Pogorielov's plans for the second half of the season were derailed by the Russian invasion of Ukraine, which made their home city of Kharkiv the site of one of the largest and most protracted early battles.
 Pinchuk and her mother evacuated to Vienna, accompanied by coach Galina Churilova and Pogorielov, whose family had largely relocated to Spain.
 Despite these disruptions, the team was able to attend the 2022 World Junior Championships, which had been delayed and moved to Tallinn as a result of the invasion, with all Russian and Belarusian skaters banned from participating.
 Pinchuk/Pogorielov finished in seventeenth place in their ISU championship debut.

-2022–23 season: First Junior Grand Prix medal
+2022–23 season: First Junior Grand Prix medal and senior debut

 With their regular choreographer Larisa Fiodorova still in Kharkiv and unable to leave, Pinchuk and Pogorielov received assistance in preparing their new programs from retired Ukrainian senior champions Oleksandra Nazarova and Maksym Nikitin.
 In their second season on the Junior Grand Prix, they won the bronze medal at the 2022 JGP Latvia.
 In their second event, the 2022 JGP Poland, they finished fourth.

-Opting to make their international senior debut, Pinchuk and Pogorielov won a bronze medal at the Bosphorus Cup and silver at the Pavel Roman Memorial.
+Opting to make their international senior debut, Pinchuk and Pogorielov won a silver medal at the Bosphorus Cup and bronze at the Pavel Roman Memorial.
 They were sent to represent Ukraine at the 2023 European Championships, qualifying to the free dance and finishing fifteenth.
 Pinchuk and Pogorielov then appeared at their second World Junior Championships, finishing in twelfth place.